Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of our proposed method on monolingual and CS speech translation datasets.
-We first describe the experimental setup, including evaluation metrics, datasets, baselines, and implementation details.
-Finally, we present the main results followed by detailed ablation studies to analyze the contribution of each component in our framework.
+In this section, we conduct extensive experiments to evaluate the effectiveness of our proposed approach.
+We first describe the experimental setup, including evaluation metrics, datasets, model details, hyperparameters, and baseline methods.
+We then present the main results and ablation studies to analyze the overall performance and the contribution of each component, followed by in-depth analyses of the experts to better understand their semantic modeling behavior.